NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 In most cases, you should not need to build CUDA Quantum from source.
 For the best experience, we recommend using a container runtime to avoid conflicts with other software tools installed on the system.
-Before proceeding with installation from source, we recommend you take a quick look at `Singularity
+Note that `Singularity
 <https://docs.sylabs.io/guides/2.6/user-guide/faq.html#what-is-so-special-about-singularity>`__
-or `Docker rootless mode <https://docs.docker.com/engine/security/rootless/>`__, which address common issue or concerns that are often the motivation for avoiding the use of containers.
+or `Docker rootless mode <https://docs.docker.com/engine/security/rootless/>`__ address common issue or concerns that are often the motivation for avoiding the use of containers.
+Singularity, for example, can be installed in a user folder and its installation does not require admin permissions, see :ref:`this section <install-singularity-image>` for more detailed instructions on how to do that.
 Our installation guide also contains instructions for how to :ref:`connect an IDE <local-development-with-vscode>` to a running container.

+If you do not want use a container runtime, we also provide pre-built binaries.
+These binaries are built following the instructions in this guide and should work for you as long as your system meets the compatibility requirements listed under :ref:`Prerequisites <compatibility-prebuilt-binaries>`.
+To install them, please follow the instructions :ref:`here <install-prebuilt-binaries>`.

 If you still want to build and install CUDA Quantum from source, you will need to ensure that all dependencies installed in the build and host system are